ssuryanarayanan/Qi-Docs/docs/QiStreams.md

 |TypeId|String|Required type to be used for this stream|
 |BehaviorId|Sting|Optional stream behavior for this stream|

 A stream is always referenced by its Id property.
-As shown above a QiStream must include a unique *Id* field as well as a *TypeId* field with the Id of an existing QiType.
+As shown above a QiStream must include a unique *Id* as well as a *TypeId* with the Id of an existing QiType.
 The optional *BehaviorId* is set with the Id of an existing stream behavior.
 When BehaviorId is not included the stream will have a default behavior mode set to continuous and extrapolation set to all.
 See [QiStreamBehaviors](https://qi-docs.readthedocs.org/en/latest/QiStreamBehaviors/) for more information.

 __Rules for QiStream *Id*:__